-- LLM Degrees: Seven taught Masters for law graduates: LLM General, LLM in Intellectual Property and Information Technology, LLM in European Law and Public affairs, LLM in International Commercial Law, LLM in International Human Rights. - Masters of Science: MSc in Criminology and Criminal Justice, MSc in International Law and Business, MSc in Environmental and Climate Law. - Research Masters in Law: A full-time or part-time supervised Masters incorporating a substantial research project. - Professional Certificate in Law: A means of undertaking single Masters level modules. - Masters of Common Law: An intensive twoyear conversion programme whereby graduates from disciplines other than law obtain an equivalent law degree qualification. - PhD/Doctoral Studies: An intensive doctoral programme supervised by one of the School's leading researchers across a wide variety of legal fields. - Professional Diplomas: Part-time Diplomas are currently offered in Dispute Resolution (Mediation), Arbitration, Professional Regulation, Data Protection and Governance and International Financial Services.
+- LLM Degrees: Seven taught Masters for law graduates: LLM General, LLM in Intellectual Property and Information Technology, LLM in European Law and Public affairs, LLM in International Commercial Law, LLM in International Human Rights. - Masters of Science: MSc in Criminology and Criminal Justice, MSc in International Law and Business, MSc in Environmental and Climate Law. - Research Masters in Law: A full-time or part-time supervised Masters incorporating a substantial research project. - Professional Certificate in Law: A means of undertaking single Masters level modules. - Masters of Common Law: An intensive twoyear conversion programme whereby graduates from disciplines other than law obtain an equivalent law degree qualification.

+- PhD/Doctoral Studies: An intensive doctoral programme supervised by one of the School's leading researchers across a wide variety of legal fields. - Professional Diplomas: The School runs a series of part-time diplomas which provide professional development opportunities to our graduates and the wider business world.
+These include Diplomas in Arbitration and Data Protection & Governance.